 If you are volunteering for 4 weeks or more you will be given an additional day off each week for touring.
 Volunteers often save these days up and use them for a visit to nearby Kruger National Park.
 See the Useful Info section for more ideas for your spare time.

-As one of Johannesburg's best backpackers, Brown Sugar has a great range of facilities and is well positioned in the Observatory suburb of Johannesburg to provide the perfect place to relax and explore.
-An overnight stay is included for the Sunday night before your transfer to the project, but you can add extra nights and arrive earlier if you would like to spend some time exploring Johannesburg.
+As one of Johannesburg's best backpackers, Brown Sugar has a great range of facilities and is well positioned in the Observatory suburb of Johannesburg to provide the perfect place for you to relax and unwind after your journey to South Africa.

 While you’re at Brown Sugar you can enjoy all of the facilities below.
 Whether you’re having a dip in the pool, or booking an adventurous activity at the Travel Desk, you will find that Brown Sugar have plenty to keep you busy: